 Coronado National Forest - Sierra Vista Recreational Area

 The Sierra Vista Recreational Area incorporates several mountain ranges which are separated by rolling hill county and some of the Southwest's most extensive grasslands.
 The area includes the Huachuca, Patagonia and Whetstone mountains and the Canelo Hills.
 These areas were once the focus of extensive mining activity and their canyons and ridges are rich in the history of those colorful days.
-An extensive network of trails provides access to the Huachuca Mountains and to the 20,190 acre Miller Peak Wilderness, accessible on foot, horseback or by bicycle (Please note, bicycles are prohibited in wilderness areas).
+An extensive network of trails provides access to the Huachuca Mountains and to the 20,190 acre Miller Peak Wilderness, accessible on foot, horseback or by bicycle.
+Note: Bicycles are prohibited in wilderness areas.

 Distance: 16 miles